DangerOnTheRanger/nimatic/README.md

 Nimatic, by design, does not handle this step.
 I personally use and recommend [rclone](https://rclone) for deployment, and for local viewing/testing, I use Python 3's `http.server` module, via `python3 -m http.server` inside the `build/` directory of my Nimatic site.

+## Build caching

+Nimatic leaves a `.nimatic-cache.json` file in the root directory of your site's source (not in the `build/` folder) that uses the last-modified time of your site's static pages to determine whether or not to build them next time it's called.
+Currently, metapages are built every time Nimatic is called without exception, as Nimatic has no way of knowing whether or not they should be rebuilt.
+If, for whatever reason, you want to trigger a full site rebuild from scratch, you can remove `.nimatic-cache.json`.